IBM/dbb/Templates/GitHubActionsPipeline/README.md

 This is a non-comprehensive list of items that are either a known issue, a work in progress, or something that still needs to be implemented.

 ### High Importance
-- in the release pipeline, deploy-acceptance, deploy-production, and cleanup need manual triggers
+- In the release pipeline, deploy-acceptance, deploy-production, and cleanup need manual triggers
+  - This will require configuration specific to your environment.
+You can find the relevant documentation [here.](https://docs.github.com/en/actions/managing-workflow-runs/reviewing-deployments)

 ### Medium Importance
 - the baseline reference file is not automatically updated when a new version is released